-While the United States created the Superfund program to cleanup decontaminated sites in 1980, less than 25 percent of the more than 1,700 sites that have been added to the Superfund program’s National Priorities List have been removed.
+While the United States created the Superfund program to cleanup decontaminated sites in 1980, only about 25 percent of the more than 1,700 sites that have been added to the Superfund program’s National Priorities List have been removed.

 In this blog, we’ll discuss what a Superfund site is and what you need about these areas as a landowner.

 1. What is Superfund?

 Superfund is the informal name for CERCLA (the Comprehensive Environmental Response, Compensation and Liability Act).

 Congress established CERCLA in 1980 to cleanup thousands of contaminated sites identified across the country.

 These sites are located near manufacturing facilities, processing plants, landfills, and mining sites.

 Love Canal and Valley of the Drums brought national attention to such areas when the public learned about the risk to human health posed by heavily contaminated lots.